ama-team/voxengine-scenario-framework/README.md

 Transition / rescue handler chain return value is checked for `transitionedTo` and `trigger` properties.
-The first one allows to override state scenario has ended in, the second one allows to trigger next transition instantly:
+The first one allows to override state scenario has reached, the second one allows to trigger next transition instantly:

 ```js